Wirdal/153Project/README.md

 ## Implementations
 There are two implementations of our e2e encryption.
 One uses Virgil Security, a free tool for developers for key creation, signing, encryption/decryption etc.
-The other is an in-house implementation using OpenSSL
+The other is an in-house implementation using OpenSSL.

 ### Authors
 Kauana dos Santos